-OTHER APPLICABLE PARK SERVICE EXECUTIVE ORDERS AND DIRECTOR ORDERS

-DO 12: Conservation Planning, Environmental Impact Analysis, and Decision Making: DO 12 directs the way NPS complies with NEPA, including all aspects of environmental analysis, public involvement, and resource-based decisions.
-NPS must follow all sources of NEPA guidance, including, but not limited to, 40 CFR 1500-1508 and 516 DM.
+OTHER APPLICABLE PARK SERVICE EXECUTIVE ORDERS AND DIRECTOR ORDERS and resource-based decisions.
+NPS must follow all sources of NEPA guidance, including, but not limited to, 40 CFR §§ 1500-1508 and 516 DM.
 DO 12 outlines the responsibilities of the parties accountable for ensuring compliance with NEPA, from the director to project managers and contracting officers (NPS 2001a).